If you plan on raising a stud dog from puppyhood, never scold the young pup for humping!

 You may need to actually help your stud dog find the right spot when he is first learning to stud, and therefore, having him use to your touch will not cause him to stop trying if you need to touch him.

-At some point you may decide to do artificial insemination, so teaching him to allow your touch from an early age will be helpful.
+At some point you may decide to do artificial insemination, so teaching

-For an inexperienced male stud dog, it is best to breed him with an older, experienced female.
-She will teach him the ropes, and not allow him to give up!
+inexperienced male stud dog, it is best to breed him with an older,

 When mating dogs, always bring the female to the male, if you do not own both dogs.